brad-t/gatsby-theme-novela-demo/gatsby-theme-novela/README.md

 > Component Shadowing let’s you replace the theme’s original file, gatsby-theme-blog/src/components/bio.js, with your own to implement any changes you need.

-To learn more about Component Shadowing we recomend reading [Gatsby's blog post about it](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/) and the [official documentation](https://www.gatsbyjs.org/docs/theme-api/#shadowing).
+To learn more about Component Shadowing we recommend reading [Gatsby's blog post about it](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/) and the [official documentation](https://www.gatsbyjs.org/docs/theme-api/#shadowing).

 <div>
 <img src="https://raw.githubusercontent.com/narative/gatsby-theme-novela-demo/master/assets/gatsby-theme-novela-divider.jpg" alt="gatsby-novela-theme figma link" width="371px" />